TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

                 - server2.force.lua (all can be next to config.force.lua)
                 - etc.
             - Otherwise they'll all just read from .config/Hypersomnia or local folder

-- we'll seriously need to support reading user files from a different cwd
-    - + trivial appimage launches
-    - + wont accidentally delete user config on windows or all steam platforms
-    - + simpler self-updater though we can still leave legacy restore/backup logic as it won't hurt

-- Windows also has to be able to read from appdata folder
-    - CLI argument: --roaming-folder
-        - set by AppRun to $HOME/.config so we don't have to call readenv
-        - default will just work like always

 - GIFs for Steam description
 - Add Join our Discord link to description